 Officers and Board of Directors

-- The secretary/treasurer maintains a record of attendance of the enhanced membership and maintains a record of all meetings of the board of directors, and conducts a monthly audit of club financial activity and regularly reports on the financial status of the club to the board of directors.
+- The secretary/treasurer maintains a record of attendance of the enhanced membership and maintains a record of all meetings of the Board of Directors, conducts a monthly audit of club financial activity, and regularly reports on the financial status of the club to the board of directors.

 The club may authorize one or more tournament directors who shall exercise exclusive authority over all activities concerning any event involving prizes or United States Chess Federation ratings during the days and hours the events are conducted, from the time registration is scheduled to begin until the last game is finished and final disposition of prizes is made.

-The club will hold a monthly chess tournament.
-Proceeds above expenses for these monthly tournaments shall be returned to the club.
+The club will hold chess tournaments.
+Proceeds above expenses for these tournaments shall be returned to the club.